 Frequently Asked Questions About Starting a WordPress Blog in Nigeria

 The cost of starting a blog in Nigeria depends on #1.
 The type of blog you want to start, #2.
 The web hosting company and #3.
 The blogging you package go for.

-So, depending upon your blogging goals and the type of blog you want to start, your cost will be around $50.53 with HostGator + a free domain name.
+So, depending upon your blogging goals and the type of blog you want to start, your cost will be less than $40 with Hostinger + a free domain name.

 Two of the most common ways bloggers in Nigeria get paid is through placing ads on their site or promoting products and services through affiliate marketing.

 For ad placements, there are two popular types of ads: